h3cat3/News-Homepage/README.md

 ### What I learned

-In this project i learned how to use tailwindCss.
+In this project T learned how to use tailwindCss.
 Was relativley easy to learn and I found it to be way more easy to style the page for multiple screens.

 ### Continued development